Priyasunil26/KubernetesKustomization/kubernetes.md

 4. Viewing Charts in the Bold BI Repository

-    To view the available charts in the Bold BI repository you've just added, you can use the `helm search repo` command:
+    To view the available charts in the Bold BI repository, you can use the `helm search repo` command:

 ```shell
 helm search repo boldbi